 Start with your mindset.
 If you do nothing, then nothing changes.
 You need to be willing to work hard.
 Be ready to make some short-term sacrifices.
 They will eventually pay off.
 Keep a focus on your goals.
 That feeling of freedom when your debts are paid will be great.
 Imagine that feeling of happiness and satisfaction when you make your last payment.

 Here's a list of things you can try that will help you pay off those student loans faster.
 Some are budgeting tips, and others are opportunities you can create yourself.
-See what category will fill you with inspiration to push you towards financial freedom.
+See what category will fill you with inspiration to push you towards a debt-free life.

 Understand Student Loans